Ed

 Page Map

 Having all the information about clergy-specific continuing education unnecessarily cluttered the Education for Clergy & Laity page.
 We've pulled the standards, recommendations, and clergy continuing ed materials here.
+Anything that would be open to both clergy & laity is on the Education for Clergy & Laity page.
+Be sure to check there too for educational offerings.

 In General